 Personal Note: Like most kids in the late 80s and early 90s, I grew up watching Corey Feldman and Corey Haim on the big screen.
 From License to Drive to The Lost boys, the “Two Corey’s” were LIFE!
 In fact, Corey Haim was my first pre-pubescent crush and I was absolutely crushed when he died in 2010.
 Due to the way I grew up (foster care, long story), I could also relate to Feldman as he struggled to navigate his friendship with Haim—who was engaged in a perpetual downward spiral—while also trying to overcome his own abuse issues.
 That said, I don’t think that I am alone in feeling a little personally invested in this particular controversy.
-The story of the Two Coreys is complicated with far too many layers to unwrap in one post and it’s still unfolding.
-So I’ve decided to break it up into multiple blog entries in hopes that I can somewhat do it justice.
-So please bear with me on this. #RIPCoreyHaim #JusticeForCorey #Kids2
+The story of the Two Coreys is complicated with far too many layers to unwrap in one post and it’s still unfolding. #RIPCoreyHaim #JusticeForCorey #Kids2

 March 9, 2020.
 Corey Feldman released his much-anticipated documentary My Truth: The Rape of 2 Coreys.
 The screening was set to take place on the eve of the death of his longtime friend and fellow 80s teen heartthrob, Corey Haim.
 Feldman began crowdsourcing for the documentary in 2017, promising to drop bombshells about major industry players and expose the truth about a pedophile ring that plagues Hollywood and preyed on Feldman and Haim as child actors.
 Feldman previously revealed he was sexually abused as a child star in his autobiography, Coreyography.
 Feldman stopped short of identifying his abusers in the book and says the decision to not do so was made by his management team and lawyers.
 According to Feldman–since the statute of limitations had passed—it would be him, not his abusers, that would end up with legal issues if he had “named names.”
 In the documentary, he promised to name at six.